TN PSQ a New Mental Health Resource for Health Professionals

 This new statewide resource utilizes the Interactive Screening Program (ISP), an online tool created by the American Foundation for Suicide Prevention (AFSP).
 Initiated by the TMF in partnership with the TMA and other organizations like the Tennessee Board of Medical Examiners, Tennessee Hospital Association, and State Volunteer Mutual Insurance Company, the TN PSQ is intended to help connect struggling physicians and other health professionals with available mental health resources in their area.

-“As the number of mental health referrals began to rise, we saw the need to become more proactive in this area,” said TMF Medical Director Dr. Michael Baron.
+“As the number of mental health referrals began to rise, we began searching for helpful resources that would make an impact,” said TMF Medical Director Dr. Michael Baron.
 “The goal is to connect more people to the help they need, earlier in the process, hopefully before there’s a need for a TMF referral, intervention by employers, or licensing board action,” he added.

 “There are known barriers to getting help for mental health problems among doctors and other licensed health professionals,” said TMF Administrator Mike Todd.
 “Confidentiality and existing stigma over seeking help, fears of career implications, and the perceived time and cost involved are all factors that can stop them from reaching out when they probably need it the most,” he said.